 Sportsometry® is an educational research and enrichment program that aims to improve student's cognitive reasoning and spatial abilities.
 It works by utilizing athletics to help students to develop math and science skills while enhancing their athletic abilities and confidence.

 Sportsometry® is an instructional program based on the idea that athletics can improve a student's ability to understand certain math concepts.
-For example, regardless of whether students learn to throw a bounce pass at the age of four or fourteen, they are certainly not contemplating the connection between the 45° angle of the ball and their teammate, even if their minds are —they just want to get the ball to their teammate and into the basket!
+For example, regardless of whether students learn to throw a bounce pass at the age of four or fourteen, they are certainly not contemplating the connection between a 45-degree angle of the ball and their teammate.
+Instead, they just want to get the ball to their teammate and into the basket!

 Gardner is the Hobbs Professor of Cognition and Education, Harvard Graduate School of Education.
 To read an excerpt from the book, click here.